Kathryn Finney: Awards received

 Finney has received numerous accolades and widespread recognition for her work in building tech ecosystems in urban communities.
+In September 2023, she was named a recipient of the Heinz Award in the Economy, an award which celebrates the vision and the spirit that produce achievements of lasting good.
 In March 2021, she was named a recipient of PayPal’s inaugural Maggie Lena Walker Award, which recognizes the achievements of underrepresented women who have blazed new paths in their industries.
-Finney is also a Falk Marques Group “Rising Star Award” winner as well as a fellow of numerous institutions, including Aspen Institute Financial Leaders, Eisenhower, French-American Foundation and Echoing Green.
+Finney is also a Falk Marques Group “Rising Star Award” winner as well as a fellow of numerous institutions, including Eisenhower, French-American Foundation, and Echoing Green.
+She was named a 2021 Fellow of the Finance Leaders Fellows Program and a member of the Aspen Global Leadership Network, a worldwide community of more than 3,000 high-integrity, entrepreneurial leaders from business, government and the nonprofit sector in over 50 countries.

 Other awards include: 2018, Forbes,"America's Top 50 Women In Tech," Marie Claire's "10 Women to Watch in 2016," Entrepreneur Magazine's "Woman to Watch in 2016," the Champion of Change Award from the White House (2013), "Kathryn Finney Appreciation Day" Borough of Manhattan (2015), the Social Impact ABIE Award from the Anita Borg Institute (2016), New York Business Journal's Women of Influence Award, UPSTART 100 List of Top Innovators, SXSW Black Innovator Award, The Grio 100, Ebony Power's 100 List of the Most Influential African Americans, Black Enterprise's "40 under 40" list, and induction into Spelman College's "Game Changers Academy."